If you are not used to running

 Can running cause a miscarriage or premature birth?

-If you do any safe sport at performance level, you can carry on training in pregnancy if your doctor is happy that you’re well enough.
+You can carry on running at performance level if your doctor has given you the all-clear.
 It’s important to talk to your coach or trainer about how your pregnancy will affect your training and about any changes you need to make.
 Ask to see an obstetrician who specialises in pregnancy and sport.